SAP-samples/btp-ai-sustainability-bootcamp/exercises/README.md

 3. Follow the rest of the instructions given in the [two Jupyter notebooks](../src/ai-models/defect-detection/exercises).

-## Day 2 Exercise - BYOM with Tensorflow part 2 - Sound-based Predictive Maintenance
+## Week 3 - Enterprise AI in Action – Sound-Based Predictive Maintenance

 ### Environment